audioxide/data/data/posts/20180927-reviews-beak-beak-three.md

 review: >-
   Returning after six years and with a change in line up, Beak>’s third studio album has all the hallmarks of their previous work, but *\>>>* feels more exploratory.
 The band’s mix of sharp guitar tones and wailing synths makes for an ominous, other-worldly quality which can be heard right from the opening moments of the album.
 The opener, “The Brazilian”, develops whirring pads into a lumbering groove which feels a touch looser than their previous material has been.

-  The sombre sci-fi theme is revisited across the album too, as “Birthday Suit” and “Teisco” both provide claustrophobic atmospheres that revel in layers of synths that’ll rattle a listeners brain.
+  The sombre sci-fi theme is revisited across the album too, as “Birthday Suit” and “Teisco” both provide claustrophobic atmospheres that revel in layers of synths that’ll rattle a listener’s brain.
 Elsewhere, however, you’ll find tracks like “Harvester” that grow to satisfying, bold string lines peppered with an uneasy, wailing guitar above it.
 “Allé Sauvage” makes for the centrepiece of the album, cantering along for seven minutes, it sits into an excitable groove that pulls together the tight performance of the band seen in previous material alongside a funkier, infectious sound.

   At forty-three minutes, *\>>>* doesn’t give any track much time to outstay its welcome, and while the latter half the album is probably weaker for me than the former, there’s nothing here that isn’t engaging.
 The closer, “When We Fall”, is positioned well too, providing some light relief after a tumultuous ride.
 There’s enough here to keep me coming back for more.
-[Where its contemporaries may lean into every groove becoming an aimless jam that doesn’t develop](/reviews/oh-sees-smote-reverser/), *\>>>* paces itself and develops tracks to keep a listeners interest.
+[Where its contemporaries may lean into every groove becoming an aimless jam that doesn’t develop](/reviews/oh-sees-smote-reverser/), *\>>>* paces itself and develops tracks to keep a listener’s interest.

 tracks:
   - Birthday Suit